The Two RV Gypsies: Full-Time RVers

 the tail of Lee Duquette on the trail

-Then the footpath followed a ridge very near the tumbling creek created by the runoff water from the waterfalls.
+Below: Then the footpath followed a ridge very near the tumbling creek created by the runoff water from the waterfalls.
 The noise of the flowing water was amazing.
 The photos below were taken from the footpath and peaking through the trees.
-It would not be smart to get too near the creek.
+It would NOT be smart to get too near the creek.

 the tumbling creek created by the runoff water from the waterfalls